Bumps in the Road to Celebration: 2001 - 2004

 Back in 2002, with more employment opportunities available in the culture sector, SaskCulture took the initiative to establish a Job Gallery on its web site to promote cultural employment vacancies – another successful initiative that continues to remain popular with the community.

 The SaskCulture Board was also busy working to ensure that the organization was responsive to the changing environment of this period.
 Early in 2000, the SaskCulture board formed the Spending Plan Committee, and by 2002, it also began addressing gaps in the cultural policy it adopted from SCCO.
 By 2004, the Board was reviewing its partnership with the Saskatchewan Arts Board.
-Before the end of 2004, both boards had signed a Letter of Agreement, which outlines a new working relationship for the two organizations.
+Before the end of 2004, both boards had signed a Letter of Agreement, which outlined a new working relationship for the two organizations.

 In the middle of this time frame, another lottery licence was drafted for renewal.
 SaskCulture developed a series of shared advocacy messages designed to build support for culture in Saskatchewan.
 The Lottery Licence Agreement was signed by the partners and Minister Joan Beatty, effective April 2003-2006, which maintained the licence fee at 9.5 per cent, unchanged from the previous agreement.

 While the year started on an eventful note with the 2004 Heritage Forum, Our Hearts are in Saskatchewan, the heritage community ended up being one of the main cultural casualties in the 2004 provincial budget.
 Provincial cutbacks to the Saskatchewan Heritage Foundation, had SaskCulture working with its partners to find the means within the Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation to support the Foundation’s $325,000 grant component.
 The budget cutback was a warning sign that drew the heritage community closer together.
 A Heritage Market Study, completed in 2004 by Sigma Analytics, provided SaskCulture with insight into how Saskatchewan people feel about heritage.
 The study set the stage for SaskCulture to embark on a heritage market strategy that would be launched during the provincial Centennial.
 In the meantime, SaskCulture continued to advocate the benefits of culture to government, mainly through its annual MLA Reception.
-The Reception held May 19 at the Cultural Exchange in Regina, was the first time Mr. Brad Wall, leader of the Official Opposition, and the Premier Lorne Calvert, both spoke to those assembled.
+The Reception held May 19 at the Cultural Exchange in Regina, was the first time Mr. Brad Wall, leader of the Official Opposition, and the Premier Lorne Calvert, both spoke to those assembled for this event.

 The NHL hockey strike in 2003-2004, also severely impacted ticket sales for Saskatchewan Lotteries in 2004.
 By May, SaskCulture had notified cultural groups of overall reduction in funding from the Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation for the 2004/2005 year.
 Each cultural organization and grant program saw a modest decrease and the Cultural Assistance Program was suspended for the upcoming fiscal year.
 It was at this time that SaskCulture also announced its intention to hold a Funding Review to help articulate funding priorities and gather evidence to support future funding decisions.
 Discussions on the Funding Review process began in late July 2004.